Set It and Forget It: Crockpot Dog Food Recipes Worth Bookmarking

 Freeze: 3 months

-Always rinse dried beans thoroughly and avoid adding salt, onions, or garlic.
+Rinse the dried beans thoroughly and do not add salt, onions, or garlic.

-You’ll dump everything in before your morning coffee.
-By dinnertime, you’ve got four days of healthy crockpot dog food waiting in portion-sized containers.
-No fancy ingredients.
-No stress.
+By dinnertime, you’ve got four days of healthy crockpot dog food waiting in portion sized containers.
+No fancy ingredients or hard-to-find products necessary.

-The kidney beans break down into a creamy base that coats every bite.
-Sweet potatoes add natural sweetness your dog craves.
-It’s grain-free without trying too hard—just real food your grandmother would recognize.
+The kidney beans help break down into a creamy base that coats every bite.
+The sweet potato adds a sweet flavor your dog will love.
+This is grain free, but it’s easy!
+It’s just real food your grandmother would recognize.

 Pro tip: Double the batch and freeze half in silicone muffin tins.
 Pop out individual portions that thaw in minutes.